A03HCY/Netcore/paper.md

 # Summary

 Communication protocols play a crucial role in modern software systems.
 While many mature communication protocols and frameworks exist, custom communication protocols are often required in specific scenarios.
 Netcore is a lightweight and extensible communication framework implemented in Python that enables concurrent message transmission over a single connection.
 Its unique design only requires basic I/O functions (send/receive) from developers, abstracting away all the complexity of protocol implementation, concurrent transmission, and message management.
-By implementing a message chunking and scheduling mechanism similar to CPU time-slicing, it allows multiple messages to be sent and received simultaneously without establishing multiple connections.
+Through message chunking and scheduling mechanisms, it allows multiple messages to be sent and received simultaneously without establishing multiple connections.

 # Statement of need